asu-ke-web-services/gios-asu.github.io/_posts/2015-5-2-asu-web-standards-bootstrap-introduction.markdown

 ---
 layout: post
 title: ASU Web Standards Bootstrap Introduction
-description: "An introduction to what the ASU Web Standards are and how to use the ASU Web Standards Bootstap Repo."
+description: "An introduction to what the ASU Web Standards are and how to use the ASU Web Standards Bootstap Repo"
 tags: ["ASU Web Standards Bootstrap"]
 image:
   feature: path.jpg